ogusarenko/mke-docs/content/docs/configuration/monitoring.md

 [Grafana](https://grafana.com/) is an open-source monitoring platform that provides a rich set of tools for visualizing time-series data.
 It includes a variety of graph types and dashboards.

-Grafana is enabled in MKE by default and may be disabled through the MKE configuration file:
+Grafana is enabled in MKE 4k by default and may be disabled through the `mke4.yaml` configuration file:

 ```yaml
 monitoring: